wenhuiyao/ShimmerImageView/README.md

 # ShimmerImageView
-Add shimmer effect to an ImageView
+Add shimmer effect to an image.
+To use with Views, take a look at [ShimmerView](https://github.com/facebook/shimmer-android)

 ![Alt text](graphic/shimmer.gif/?raw=true "Optional Title")